tarantool/doc/doc/reference/tt_cli/configuration.rst

     ..  note::

         A day is defined as exactly 24 hours.
-It may not exactly correspond to calendar days due to daylight savings, leap seconds, and other.
+It may not exactly correspond to calendar days due to daylight savings, leap seconds, and other time adjustments.

 *   ``log_maxbackups`` -- the maximum number of stored log files.
     Default: not defined (don't delete log files based on their count).